azure-buddy/azure-buddy-online-website/content/blogs/ms-build-2024/index.md

 # Closing thoughts

-Personally I feel this is one of the best conferences to visit as an Azure Cloud-Native or Cloud Security specialist.
+In my opinion, this is one of the greatest conferences for experts in Cloud Security, or Azure Cloud-Native, to attend.

-Follow me for more Azure Cloud-Native and Cloud Security facts 🔔 You may want to have a look at https://azurebuddy.online
+For more great content about Azure Cloud-Native and Cloud Security, follow me or check out my other blogs at [Azure Buddy Online](https://azurebuddy.online).

-I would appreciate it if you would repost my content to support it 😊
+To support my work, I would be more than grateful if you could repost it. 😊